 The Medical Sciences program is designed for students who are working towards entry into medical or paramedical courses, or who may wish to work in allied health fields.
 The Medical Sciences program provides students with fundamental skills in chemistry and physics, plus a solid understanding of human physiology.
 Professional communication and quantitative skills are also included in this program.

-Whichever pathway you choose, we can work with you to help you achieve your goals.
+Whichever pathway you choose, we can work with you to help you achieve your goals in Science.